tzurbaev/laniakea-docs/docs/exceptions.md

 - It renders exceptions with a consistent JSON schema (see example below);
 - It can have translations for error messages;
 - It supports JSON responses and View-based responses;
-- It has a `Illuminate\Validation\ValidationException` wrapper and rendering method so validation exceptions can be rendered in the same JSON format as other exceptions;
+- It has a `Illuminate\Validation\ValidationException` wrapper and dedicated rendering method for validation exceptions, so they can be rendered in the same JSON format as other exceptions;
 - You can define custom metadata and HTTP headers per exception.

 ## Reporting and rendering